dtingley11/surface-duo2-super-recovery/README.md

 # Surface Duo 2 Super Partition Recovery

-Copy-paste friendly steps to rebuild and flash a Microsoft Surface Duo 2 `super.img` from an official OTA package.
+Steps to rebuild and flash a Microsoft Surface Duo 2 `super.img` from an official OTA package.

 This is for the case where the physical `super` partition still exists, but the logical partitions inside it are broken or from the wrong device.